two-hundred/celerity-docs/docs/resources/celerity-consumer.md

 A consumer can be deployed to different target environments such as a Serverless event-driven flow[^1], a containerised environment, or a custom server.
 For containerised and custom server environments, the Celerity runtime provides a polling mechanism to check for new messages in the queue or message broker.

+## Annotations

+### `celerity/consumer`

+The following are a set of annotations that are specific to the `celerity/consumer` resource type.
+These annotations are nothing to do with relationships between resources, but are used to configure the behaviour of the consumer.

+<p style={{fontSize: '1.2em'}}><strong>celerity.app</strong></p>

+Provides a way to group consumers together that are part of the same application.
+This is especially useful when deploying to a containerised or custom server environment as it allows you to deploy multiple consumers as a part of a single deployed application.

+**type**

+boolean
+___

 ## Specification

 The specification is the structure of the resource definition that comes under the `spec` field of the resource in a blueprint.